Last Updated on December 2, 2021 by cmoarz

 This article will focus on eastern box turtles, and not the western ornate box turtle or the desert box turtle.
 Check here and here respectively to see our guides on those turtles as they require a much different habitat.

 The eastern box turtle has many different varieties.
 Three-toed box turtle, Gulf Coast box turtle, Florida box turtle, etc. This guide is ideal for this type of box turtle that likes very humid and wet environments.
 Western ornate box turtles and desert box turtles require significantly different habitats which are drier and sandy.

-So how do you make a box turtle habitat?
+So how do you make an indoor or outdoor box turtle habitat?
 It already seems fairly confusing being sure you even have the right variety, so let’s just break it down in the simplest way possible.

 Box turtles are in the turtle family Emydidae, with tortoises being in their own family Testudinidae.
-This means they’re very closely related to tortoises but still have some differences that can be noticed when you see them next to each other (or when you see them near a tortoise).
+This means they’re very closely related to tortoises but still have some differences that can be noticed when you see them next to each other.

 Tortoises are generally much larger than box turtles.
 Box turtles live in forested areas with lots of ground cover and hiding spots while tortoises prefer desert landscapes with sparse vegetation but still shelter in shaded areas during the day.